 Orange Hessonite

 A refractive index under 1.745 for Pastels seems to be a consistent parameter for separating these gems from Malayas.
-An RI under 1.745 also separates Chrome Pyrope gems from Standard Pyrope (although some non-gem mineral specimens of Chrome Pyrope can have much higher RI's).
+An RI under 1.745 also separates Chrome Pyrope gems from Standard Pyrope (although some non-gem mineral specimens of Chrome Pyrope have been found with much higher RI's).
 As magnesium (plus chromium in Chrome Pyrope) substitutes for iron, magnetic susceptibility decreases.
 Magnetic response is also a good separation parameter.
-Most Chrome Pyropes and Pastel Pyropes show only a Drag response or a very weak Pick up response to an N52 magnet.
-Most Standard Pyrope and Malaya Garnets of average size show a clear Pick up response.
+Most Chrome Pyropes and Pastel Pyropes show only a Drag response or a very weak Pick-up response to an N52 magnet.
+Most Standard Pyrope and Malaya Garnets of average size show a clear Pick-up response.

 The Magnetic Susceptibility Boundary that Separates Pastel Pyrope from Malaya is SI 12.5